 Well, I've been reading this very, very crap book about this.

-I mean, it's crap in that, it's very appallingly produced.
+I mean, it's crap in that.

-But the the underlying history is very interesting.
+But the underlying history is very interesting.

-You know about Wilson and Blackett.
+You know about Wilson and Blackett?

 Wilson and Blackett?

-Okay, amateur historians from they were sort of at their height about the 1980s and they were researching all sorts of things.
+Okay, amateur historians from they were sort of at their height at about the 1980s and they were researching all sorts of things.

 The history of King Arthur, who turns out to have been two kings.

-But Welsh um Welsh speakers can understand Hebrew.
+But Welsh, Welsh speakers can understand Hebrew.

-Um what the research of Wilson and Blackett and other others indicates is that the supposedly lost tribes of Israel actually migrated and ended up, they said they spread over over Europe, ended up some of them in in Wales and in Britain, and you can see this in the language.
+And what the research of Wilson and Blackett and others indicates is that the supposedly lost tribes of Israel actually migrated and ended up, they spread over Europe, ended up, some of them in Wales and in Britain.

-They even used the the interesting part of this book I'm reading, the interesting part, is that they also deciphered Egyptian hieroglyphics using Welsh.
+They even used the interesting part of this book I'm reading, the interesting part, is that they also deciphered Egyptian hieroglyphics using Welsh.

-It's complicated story, but basically what it shows is that the the Hebrew speakers of of of Moses and his people while in in the in Egypt, they they had their effect on the the hieroglyphics, they had obviously had a huge influence.
+It's a complicated story, but basically what it shows is that the Hebrew speakers of Moses and his people while in Egypt, they had their effect on the hieroglyphic.

 Wow, that's amazing.